 Achieving your dream of becoming a CPA in Iowa is certainly possible if you study and work hard.
-As with all states, Iowa’s requirements for becoming a CPA are rigorous and include educational and practical experience components.
+As with all states, Iowa’s policy and requirements for becoming a CPA are rigorous and include the need to complete educational and practical experience components.
+Keep reading for an overview of how to get through the process to become an Iowa CPA.

-Iowa’s State Board of Accountancy requires all CPAs to have a minimum of a Bachelor of Science and at least 150 semester hours of college credit.
+Iowa’s State Board of Accountancy requires all CPAs to have a minimum of a Bachelor of Science and at least 150 credit hours of college credit as a student to learn everything they can about the industry.
 It is crucial that your degree or accounting program has the proper accreditation.
-United States schools must have accreditation from the American Assembly of Collegiate Schools of Business.
+United States schools must have accreditation from the American Assembly of Collegiate Schools of Business or the Higher Learning Commission.
 If your degree came from a foreign school, it requires validation from the National State Boards of Accountancy (NASBA) International Evaluation Services or the Foreign Academic Credential Services, Inc. (FACS).
-Either of these bodies determines whether you can sit for the Uniform CPA Exam.
+Certification from either of these will determine whether you can sit for the Uniform CPA Exam.

 Students have several options when it comes to the required 150 semester hours of college credit.
-The first is obtaining a graduate degree in accounting from an accredited program.
-The second option allows students who have earned a graduate business degree from an accredited program that includes at least 24 semester hours in accounting including the following subjects:
+The first is obtaining a full graduate degree in accounting from an accredited program.
+The second option allows students who have earned a graduate business degree from an accredited program that includes at least 24 semester hours in accounting to sign up in order to take the CPA exam.
+This degree must include the following individual subjects:

 - Financial accounting